 4. Read the fine print

+You have the legal right to pay off your federal or private student loans ahead of schedule, without being charged a prepayment penalty.
 While many lenders don’t have origination fees, some do.
 And those fees could negate your savings from refinancing.
 Do your research and make sure your new refinancing lender doesn’t charge an origination fee.

 Get a refinancing quote